DNS-OARC/dnsperf/README.md

 ## Usage

-`dnsperf` and `resperf` read input files describing DNS queries, and send those queries to DNS servers to measure performance.
+`dnsperf` and `resperf` read input files describing DNS queries and send those queries to DNS servers to measure performance.

 ## Dependencies

-`dnsperf` requires a couple of libraries beside a normal C compiling environment with autoconf, automake, libtool and pkgconfig.
+`dnsperf` requires a couple of libraries besides a normal C compiling environment with autoconf, automake, libtool and pkgconfig.

 - [OpenSSL](https://www.openssl.org/) - for TSIG support